SwissDataScienceCenter/csi-rclone/README.md

   storageClassName: csi-rclone
 ```

-The driver will look for and read a secret with the same name as the PVC in the same namespace
+You have to provide a secret with the rclone configuration.
+The secret has to have a specific format explained below.
-as the PVC above and will use the configuration from the secret as well as any credentials.
+The secret can be passed to the CSI driver via the annotation `csi-rclone.dev/secretName`.

 The secret requires the following fields:
 - `remote`: The name of the remote that should be mounted - has to match the section name in the `configData` field